SchumacherFM/Anonygento/README.md

 ### Event `anonygento_options_anonymizations_collection_after`

 This event will be fired after the collection for the whole anonymization process has been generated.

-That means you can extend the console runner to anonymize custom entities.
+With this event you can extend the console runner to anonymize custom entities.
 E.g.: store locator, news or other payment solutions.

 Fired in: `SchumacherFM_Anonygento_Model_Options_Anonymizations::getCollection`